ASanchez-Tojar/animal_personality_terminology/README.md

 [`data`](https://github.com/ASanchez-Tojar/animal_personality_terminology/tree/main/data): contains three sub-folders, one for each of the main data components of our study:
 * [Personality concept](https://github.com/ASanchez-Tojar/animal_personality_terminology/tree/main/data/personality_concept): this sub-folder contains information about the  animal personality definitions extracted from 26 highly cited articles in the field.
 * [Survey](https://github.com/ASanchez-Tojar/animal_personality_terminology/tree/main/data/survey): this sub-folder contains the data from the self-report questionnaire, and also data to recreate figure 1 (affiliation map).
+In all, 440 participants took part in our self-report questionnaire.
 * [Ten journals](https://github.com/ASanchez-Tojar/animal_personality_terminology/tree/main/data/ten_journals): this sub-folder contains the data extracted as part of the literature review, which is shown per observer and also, and more importantly, the combined dataset covering all studies reviewed, including among-observer conflict resolution.
+In all, 88 articles published in 9 journals provided enough data for our review.

 [`figures`](https://github.com/ASanchez-Tojar/animal_personality_terminology/tree/main/figures): contains all figures (main and supplementary ones) created for this study, all of which were created using the R package [`ggplot2` v.3.3.3](https://cran.r-project.org/web/packages/ggplot2/index.html).